linroger/FinanceCompendium/VII. Corporate Finance/Valuation/Analytical Corporate Valuation Fundamental Analysis, Asset Pricing, and Company Valuation.md

 Usually, to acquire more information about Gross Profit, it is defined as a percentage of the Revenues as follows:

 $$
-G r o s s P r o f i t M a r g i n = \frac {G r o s s P r o f i t}{\text {N e t O p e r a t i n g R e v e n u e s}} \tag {1.1}
+\text{Gross Profit Margin} = \frac{\text{Gross Profit}}{\text{Net Operating Revenues}} \tag{1.1}
 $$

 The Gross Profit Margin is a good preliminary indicator of the existence of a competitive advantage of the company.
 Normally, companies with a competitive advantage are characterized by a Gross Profit Margin higher than competitors over time.
 Without a competitive advantage, the competition reduces the Gross Profit Margin of the company.

 A general rule (practical rather than scientific) assumes that the company is characterised by Gross Profit Margin (Buffet and Clark 2008):

 - equal or higher than $40\%$ continuously over time: it has some kind of competitive advantage;
 - lower than $40\%$ : the business of the company is characterized by a high level of competition, reducing the company's profitability;
-equal or lower than  $20\%$ : the business of the company is characterized by a very high level of competition where no company is characterized by a competitive advantage on competitors sustainable over time.
+- equal or lower than $20\%$ : the business of the company is characterized by a very high level of competition where no company is characterized by a competitive advantage on competitors sustainable over time.
 If the company in this type of business does not have a competitive advantage, it normally has a low level of profitability.

 In order to understand further the Gross Profit Margin, a historical track record can be used considering a range between 7 and 10 years.
 The competitive advantage must exist and it must be sustainable over time.
 In this sense, the key word about the competitive advantage is "continuity" over time.